Introduction

 - A study is a systematic attempt to test a claim

-- The chain from claim to policy is often much shorter than it should be: one study with a nice headline can change hiring practices, procurement decisions, and university curricula
+- One study with a nice headline can change hiring practices, procurement decisions, and university curricula

 - Good scientific practice distinguishes between "this study found X" and "X is true"